amac-lfc/airbnb/README.md

 ## Foreword <a name="foreword"></a>

-This project is a part of James Rocco Research Scholarship provided by Lake Forest College and was carried out under the supervision and with great help of Prof. Arthur Bousquet.
+This project is a part of James Rocco Research Scholarship provided by Lake Forest College and was carried out under the supervision of Prof. Arthur Bousquet.
 The main idea is based on an article by Graciela Carrillo posted on [Towards Data Science](https://towardsdatascience.com/predicting-airbnb-prices-with-machine-learning-and-location-data-5c1e033d0a5a).

 ## Installation <a name="installation"></a>